Birth of a Twitter trend: the story behind #gaijinconfessionfriday | The Japan Times

 Also that day, Twitter Japan published a Moment — a compilation of curated tweets — explaining the trend in Japanese.

+It all started when Twitter user Reese (@lefteyedgirl) admitted early Friday morning that, after four years of living in Japan, she had actually never done karaoke here.

-Brian de Heus, a Dutch programmer based in Tokyo, got the ball rolling with a simple tweet at 9:22 a.m. on Friday: “I don’t like udon. #gaijinconfessionfriday”
+Brian de Heus, a Dutch programmer based in Tokyo, followed suit with “I don’t like udon” and added #gaijinconfessionfriday to this tweet.

 Via direct message on Twitter, @briandotjp told The Japan Times: “I felt inspired to start the hashtag after seeing a fellow expat confess to not liking a typical Japanese thing.
 I figured I’d make it easier for people to share their ‘gaijin confessions’ and tweeted my confession together with the hashtag.”

-Note: Correction: This story was updated on April 20 to include the fact that the concept was initiated by @lefteyedgirl.